sergezaugg/xeno_canto_organizer/README.md

 * The figure below is a snapshot of a few spectrograms obtained with this tool
 * MP3 were converted to wav files with a fixed sampling frequency
 * Wav files were cut into pieces and spectrograms extracted
-* Spectrograms were equalized, log10 transformed and mapped to [0, 255]
+* Spectrograms were equalized, log10-transformed and mapped to [0, 255]
-* They were exported as 1-channel or 3-channel images
+* Can be exported as 1-channel or 3-channel images

 ![](./images/spectros_01.png)